1.13. Feature selection¶

 Forward-SFS is a greedy procedure that iteratively finds the best new feature

 to add to the set of selected features.
 Concretely, we initially start with

-zero features and find the one feature that maximizes a cross-validated score
+zero feature and find the one feature that maximizes a cross-validated score

 when an estimator is trained on this single feature.
 Once that first feature